alexknowshtml/How-To-Indy-Hall/README.md

 And if you're a Basic, Six-Pack, or Lite member, if you're just dropping in for the day, you can be fairly certain that you're going to be sitting next to people who know their way around Indy Hall and can help you out.
 Get to know your full time neighbors!

-[Photo of people working on the couches]
+[TODO: Photo of people working on the couches]

 Don't be shy about working from the couches in either lounge.
 They can be a really nice change of pace!

-Where do Indy Hall members like to get lunch?
+### Where do Indy Hall members like to get lunch?

 Especially when you're new at Indy Hall, a really great way to get to know a few people is to get lunch together.
 Find out when the people who you're sitting near plan to get lunch, and ask if they'd mind showing you one of their favorite spots.
 Luckily, Old City has TONS of great food choices just within a couple of blocks.

-Pro tip: sometimes, going to lunch with a stranger can be intimidating.
+**Pro tip:** sometimes, going to lunch with a stranger can be intimidating.
 To take some of the pressure off (for you and for them), try going to lunch as a group of 3!

 For choosing a lunch spot, there are dozens of options:

-[Map of favorite spots]
+[TODO: Map of favorite spots]

-If you're in a hurry...
+**If you're in a hurry...**
 ...some favorite options include Lake Blue Deli, Gianfranco's Pizzaria, Sassafras Market (not to be confused with Sassafras, the bar), and a (clean!) mediterranean/hallal cart at 4th and Market.
 Fork, Etc is also a popular choice for slightly more upscale takeout sandwiches and salads.

-If you prefer to sit down...
+**If you prefer to sit down...**
 ...for a meal or are planning a lunch meeting, National Mechanics is a common staple for many Indy Hall natives.
 You might consider your first trip to National Mechanics, be it for lunch or happy hour, an easy rite of passage to achieve!
 All of their menu options are great, and they have a full bar and many craft beers on tap if it's one of those kinds of lunches.

 Other popular sit down lunch options include Farmacia, Continental, Khyber Pass Pub, Race St Cafe, Wedge and Fig, Han Dynasty, and Zento Sushi.
 There's almost any kind of food you could want within just a couple of blocks, at almost any price point.
 We're (sadly) missing a grocery store in Old City :( Nobody's perfect, eh?

-What are some tips for meeting other members?
+### What are some tips for meeting other members?

 Tip one: RIGHT NOW, introduce yourself online!